MicrosoftDocs/quantum-docs/articles/includes/quickstart-provider-include-pasqal-portal.md

 ## Create a quantum register

-1. First, load the required imports:
+1. First, load the required imports.
+In a new cell, copy and run the following code:

     ```python
     import numpy as np